 The resource value is keyed on the combination of section and entry.
 If create-key? is false when writing to the registry, the resource entry must already exist, otherwise the write fails.
-The result is #f if the write fails or #t if it succeeds.
+If writing to the registry fails (due to a permissions issue or when the entry does not exist and create-key? is false), then (build-path (find-system-path 'home-dir) "mred.ini") is written to instead.
+The result is #f if the ".ini" write fails or #t if either the registry write or the ".ini" write succeeds.